-Booming young designers and an exciting art scene.
+Booming young designers and an exciting art scene make local boutiques in Budapest a joy to browse through.

-With a generation of booming young designers and an exciting art scene, shopping in Budapest is a little underground, a little vintage, a little luxury and a whole lot of unique styles!
+Shopping in Budapest is a little underground, a little vintage, a little luxury and a whole lot of unique styles!
+These boutiques are one-of-a-kind, perfect for souvenir pieces that’ll last a lifetime.

 1. Printa – Best Concept Store